Important SEO KPIs & Metrics You Should Track

 About the author

-Neil is the tutor for our course: 'How to Use SEO to Boost Your PR'.
-He is also Digital Director, and Co-Founder of digital marketing consultancy, Focus Mode.
+Neil is the Digital Director, and Co-Founder of digital marketing consultancy, Focus Mode.
 Neil has over 16 years’ experience with SEO and has provided consultancy to global brands like IBM, Dell, Sony, and Reuters.

 There are many challenging aspects of SEO you need to master, but one of the most difficult things is how to measure SEO to get an understanding of whether what you’re doing is actually working.